CSE Software Development Standards

 The lists will already be setup for you in the scrum board in the PMTool.
 The name of each list and order that they should appear on your scrum board will match those in the image below:

 † (Backlog) Contains cards for any user stories and tasks that have been created but not yet included in a sprints.
-Because it is important to capture ideas as we have them, we will create user stories for every feature we can imagine.
+Because it is important to capture ideas as we have them, we can create new cards in the Backlog at any time.
 This also means that cards in the Backlog do not have to be complete or correct.
-As their ideas are fleshed out, the cards should be fixed and tests added or modified.
-Cards can only be moved into Backlog if it is in the Planned list and it is the very start of a sprint.
+As ideas are fleshed out, cards in the Backlog should be fixed and tests added or modified.
+Cards should only be moved into the Backlog from the Planned list.
+This is not a common occurence and, if it is needed, should happen only immediately after sprint grading has completed.

-# (Testing) Cards are in Testing while their developer is running the task tests or acceptance tests prior to moving them to Completed.
-This is an important, necessary step in the process to document that the tests were actually run.
-If 1 or more tests fail, the card should be moved back to In Progress and the bugs should be fixed.
+# (Testing) Cards are moved to the Testing list when it is ready to have its task tests or acceptance tests run.
+Once all its tests pass, cards should be moved to the Completed list.
+This is a very important step documenting that someone actually ran all of the tests and saw that they passed.
+If 1 or more tests fail, the card should be moved back to the In Progress list and the bugs should be fixed.

 Github